hopsoft/field_mapper/README.md

     zuck.friends << FacebookUser.new(name: "Priscilla Chan")
     ```

-5. Transform zuck to a StandardUser.
+5. We can also transform our Facebook user to a standard user.

     ```ruby
     converter = FieldMapper::Custom::Converter.new(zuck)
     standard_zuck = converter.convert_to_standard
     ```

-6. Transform zuck to a TwitterUser.
+6. We can also transform our Facebook user to a Twitter user.

     ```ruby
     converter = FieldMapper::Custom::Converter.new(zuck)
     twitter_zuck = converter.convert_to(TwitterUser)
     ```

-7. Transform standard_zuck to both.
+7. We can transform a standard user into both a Facebook & Twitter user.

     ```ruby
     converter = FieldMapper::Standard::Converter.new(standard_zuck)